-- 99. Plaintiff hereby re-alleges and incorporates by reference each and every allegation contained above as though the same were set forth herein in full. - 100.
-Plaintiff was and is continuing to be harmed by Defendants' vaping products, which were designed, manufactured, sold, and distributed by Defendants, and which were defectively designed; did not include sufficient instructions; were not properly researched, inspected, or tested; and did not include sufficient warning of potential safety hazards. - 101.
-The design of Defendants' vaping products were defective because the vaping products did not perform as safely as an ordinary consumer would have expected them to perform, especially when Defendants' misrepresentations are taken into consideration. - 102.
+98. Plaintiff hereby re-alleges and incorporates by reference each and every allegation contained above as though the same were set forth herein in full.

+99. Plaintiff was and continues to be harmed by Defendants' vaping products, which were design ned, mar nufactured, sold, and distributed by Defendants, and which were defectively designed; did not include sufficient instructions; were not properly researched, inspected, or tested; and did not include suffic ient war ning of potential safety hazards.

+- 100. The design of Defendants' vaping products were defective because the vaping products did not perform as safely as an ordinary consumer would have expected them to perform, especially when Defendants' misrepresentations are taken into consideration. - 101.
 The gravity of the harm resulting from Defendants' vaping products was, is, and will be enormous.
-Defendants have created an epidemic among young people that will take enormous resources, time, and effort to curb. - 103.
-Defendants' vaping products' failure to incorporate sufficient safety features is a substantial factor in causing Plaintiff's harm. - 104.
+Defendants have created an epidemic among young people that will take enormous resources, time, and effort to curb. - 102.
+Defendants' vaping products' failure to incorporate sufficient safety features is a substantial factor in causing Plaintiff's harm. - 103.
 Defendants' design of vaping products has resulted in increased harm to young people, such as Plaintiff's students.
-As a result, school districts, including Plaintiff, must take extensive action incurring significant costs -- to address in-school vaping. - 105.
-Defendants knew that their vaping products cause the type of harm suffered by Plaintiff.

-- 106. At all times, there have been safer alternative designs that were and are feasible, cost effective, and advantageous. - 107.
-Defendants' conduct lacked any care and was an extreme departure from what a reasonably careful company would do in the same situation to prevent harm to others, and thus Defendants were and are grossly negligent. - 108.
+As a result, school districts, including Plaintiff, must take extensive action incurring significant costs -- to address in-school vaping. - 104.
+Defendants knew that their vaping products cause the type of harm suffered by Plaintiff. - 105.
+At all times, there have been safer alternative designs that were and are feasible, cost effective, and advantageous. - 106.
+Defendants' conduct lacked any care and was an extreme departure from what a reasonably careful company would do in the same situation to prevent harm to others, and thus Defendants were and are grossly negligent. - 107.
 Defendants, its officers, directors, and managing agents, engaged in despicable conduct and acted or failed to act with malice, oppression, and fraud, warranting punitive or exemplary damages.